andreheringer/smolDM/README.md

 You can fork this repo and add more custom commands by calling ```bot.add_command(func, pattern)``` variables are defined like the Flask API, using "< variable >" syntax.

-Variables are all strings tho.
+Variables are all strings though.

 ## Example adventure file